“Incline your ear, O Lord, and answer me,

 you have delivered my soul from the depths of Sheol…

-You, O Lord, are a God merciful and gracious,
+But you, O Lord, are a God merciful and gracious,

 slow to anger and abounding in steadfast love and faithfulness.

 Turn to me and be gracious to me;

 that those who hate me may see and be put to shame

 because you, Lord, have helped me and comforted me.”
 Psalm 86:1-8,10,13,15-17

 David’s desperation is ingrained in dependence, his cry borne out of personal communion with His Savior.
 The infinite God of life and of the soul is the only One who knows and can remedy his trouble.
 He is not alone in his struggle, but wrestles with the very God who hears and answers prayer.
 Every need is tethered to an attribute, every outpouring an opening to be filled.